sciZer0/7/v/README.md

 The question arises -- how much might the users of the Bitcoin blockchain pay to the contributors (miners/validators) annually when the Bitcoin blockchain's market capitalizatin (only theoretecally) would be $1 trillion.

 <p>&nbsp</p>

 **The Continuation**

 <p>&nbsp</p>

-<h1>10 &nbsp Contributors</h1>
+<h1>9 &nbsp Contributors</h1>

-On the Vote Blockchain, there are Contributors: Validator-Developers who can contribute in the Vote blockchain.
+On the Vote Blockchain, there are Contributors: Validator-Developers who are contributing in the Vote blockchain.

-Each Contributor is a person (probably anonumous) with their Public Address.
+Each Contributor is a person (possibly anonymous) with their Public Address.

+Any person is appointed to a position of Contributor by users (Voters) through Competitive Quadratic Voting.

+The applicant (person), in order to prove their qualification and usefulness for the Vote blockchain and through this become Contributor, can use Hyde Park.

 Contributors can recieve donations from users (Voters).

 <h1>10 &nbsp Automated Donations</h1>